pbrod/karney/CONTRIBUTING.md

     $ pip install pdm
     ```

-3. Install `karney` and its dependencies:
+3. Install `karney` and its development dependencies:

     ```console
-    $ pdm install
+    $ pdm install -dG dev
     ```

 4. Use `git` (or similar) to create a branch for local development and make your changes: